dojo/framework/docs/en/routing/supplemental.md

 });
 ```

-The node structure of the `App` looks good and succinctly represents the actual visual output for the user with minimal duplication, there still is a need to duplicate the the usage of the `Example` widget across to different routes.
+The node structure of the `App` looks good and succinctly represents the actual visual output for the user with minimal duplication, there still is a need to duplicate the usage of the `Example` widget across to different routes.
 This can be solved by using the `matcher` property to override the default route matching rules.
 The `matcher` receives the `defaultMatches` and a `matchDetailsMap` in order to make custom matching decisions.
 In the final example below the usage of `Example` has been combined into a new `key`, `details` that does not exist as a route.
 This will never match for the outlet unless we override the default matches to set it to true when either the `example` or `overview` route has matched.
 Finally in the `details` renderer the example property has been defaulted to `overview` to maintain the same behavior as before.

 ```tsx
 import { create, tsx } from '@dojo/framework/core/vdom';